 We have a clear goal at Supply & Demand Chain Executive.
-It’s stated on the cover, right below our name: “Solutions-based Intelligence for Supply Chain ROI.”
+It’s stated on the cover, right below our name: “Solution-based Intelligence for Supply Chain ROI.”
 To help us do that, an Editorial Advisory Board is crucial.
 These men and women serve as guides along the way.
-They help ensure that the needs of our readers are met and that their concerns are given the attention they deserve.
+They help ensure that the needs of our readers are met and that their concerns are given the complete attention they deserve.

 Before I introduce our new board to you, I want to thank the members of our previous board for their service.

 Tim Feemster is Senior Vice President, Director of Global Logistics & Supply Chain Consultancy at Grubb & Ellis in Dallas.
 He is a recognized thought leader in logistics real estate and past president of the Warehousing Education & Research Council (WERC).